pythonghetti/blog/_posts/2018-01-29-string-types.md

 ---
-title: Python tips and tricks: Strings - literal vs raw
+title: Python tips and tricks - literal vs raw strings
 ---
 When I began writing some basic code, I wanted to reference a particular directory.
 What I wrote looked a little something like this: